WVOZ (AM)

-WVOZ (1260 kHz), branded on-air as Radio Señorial is an AM radio station broadcasting a news talk format as part of the "WAPA Radio News Network".
+WVOZ (1260 AM, "Radio Señorial") is an radio station broadcasting a talk format as part of the "WAPA Radio News Network".
 Licensed to Ponce, Puerto Rico, the station is owned by Wilfredo G. Blanco Pi, licensed to NotiRadio Broadcasting, LLC.

 Its programming is also carried by FM translator station W268DJ at 101.5 MHz, also in Ponce.

 History

 The station was first licensed, as WISO, in 1953 to the South Puerto Rico Broadcasting Company.

 On May 23, 2022, after WAPA-TV acquired radio stations WKAQ (AM) and FM in San Juan, and in order to avoid confusion between unrelated broadcasting entities, branding for "WAPA Radio" was changed to "Borinquen Radio".
 The WBQN call letters that had been assigned to a station on 1160 AM in Barceloneta-Manatí were moved to the former WAPA at 680 AM in San Juan on May 27, and several other call sign changes were made around the network.
 One resulting change occurred on June 14, 2022, when WISO's call sign was changed to WAPA.
 The call sign was changed again in October 2024: to WBQN on October 11, and to WVOZ on October 18.